 Sometimes growing up in a small semi-rural town can feel as if you’re lost to a world that’s far larger and greater than your own.

-And this exposure has to show you that there is so much more out there to explore than the town in which you feel secure and grew up in.
+The exposure must show you that there’s much more out there to explore, than the town in which you grew up in and feel secure.
 This made me think how insignificant we are to what’s really out there…

-This global exposure opened a larger world than the one in which I knew and lived.
+This global exposure opened a larger world than the one in which I knew and lived in.
 Not happy just to watch this world on TV or read about life experiences in books, I had to see it for myself.

 I made my mind up at an early age.

-Leave Time running in the background whilst you read my blog.
+Leave Time running in the background while you read my blog.

 In the old days